-- direct the Provider in planning and implementing educationally effective activities: - state the knowledge and/or skill expected to be obtained as a result of participating in the activity; - enable the evaluatione of the educational effectiveness of the continuing education activities; and - assist prospective learners in selecting educational activities appropriate to their individual needs and interests.
+- direct the Provider in planning and implementing educationally effective activities; - state the knowledge and/or skill expected to be obtained as a result of participating in the activity; - enable the evaluation of the educational effectiveness of the continuing education activities; and - assist prospective learners in selecting educational activities appropriate to their individual needs and interests.

-The number of learning objectives developed for a component of a particular continuing education activity isare determined by the needs addressed by the activity gap analysis and the curricular design of the activity.
-A single learning objective may address multiple presentationscomponents, while several learning objectives may be required for one presentationcomponent.
-A regularly scheduled series may be covered by a single set of activity learning objectives with more specific learning objectives developed for each presentationcomponent.
+The number of learning objectives developed for a component of a continuing education activity are determined by the gap analysis and the design of the activity.
+A single learning objective may address multiple components, while several learning objectives may be required for one component.
+A regularly scheduled series may be covered by a single set of activity objectives with more specific learning objectives developed for each component.
 3.2 The Provider shall select and utilize educational methods for each continuing education activity that are effective for the format, educational content, learning objectives, and intended audience of each activity.

-The selection of educational methods for a continuing education activity should may takes into consideration the following:
+The selection of educational methods for a continuing education activity should take into consideration the following:

-- Gap Analysis Needs assessment
+- Gap Analysis

 - Identification of the target audience

 - Establishment of learning objectives

 - Virtual reality, gamification, simulation, and social media

-- Development and implementation of an appropriate design ensuring the attainment of the stated objectives